Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

 Subsequently, we adopted the iron abundance [Fe/H] determined in the second step as the metallicity of the atmospheric model grid to redetermine the $T_{\mathrm{eff}}$ by the same procedure as in the first step.
 Then, we adopted the resulting $T_{\mathrm{eff}}$ to finally determine the elemental abundances including [Fe/H] again in the same way as in the second step.
+The procedure up to this point allows the results of $T_{\mathrm{eff}}$ and abundances to converge well within the measurement errors.
 Based on these analyses of IRD spectra, we obtained $T_\mathrm{eff}=3432\,\pm\,99$ K and $3428 \,\pm\,97 $ K, $\mathrm{[Fe/H]}=0.27\, \pm \,0.12$ dex and $0.27\, \pm \,0.12$ dex for TOI-1634 and TOI-1685, respectively.
 The abundances for the other elements are listed in Table \ref{hyo1}.